-The Framework laptop will be initially offered with a choice of 11th generation Intel Core processor, up to 64GB RAM, up to 4TB SSD storage, a 13.5-inch display, a Full HD webcam, a 55Wh battery, and weight less than 1.3kg with a thickness of 15.85 mm.
+The Framework laptop is offered with a choice of 11th generation Intel Tiger Lake Core processor, up to 64GB RAM, up to 4TB SSD storage, a 13.5-inch display, a Full HD webcam, a 55Wh battery, and weight less than 1.3kg with a thickness of 15.85 mm.

 Each laptop will also come with four bays compatible with the Framework Expansion Card system lets you select the ports via exchangeable USB-C modules offering USB-C, USB-A, HDMI, DisplayPort, MicroSD, “ultra-fast storage”, and more with a thicker USB to Gigabit Ethernet module also is the works.

 You’ll also be able to replace the usual storage, memory, and WiFi module, as well as the entire mainboard to upgrade to a faster processor, the battery, screen, and keyboard.
 Laptops are not usually relying on socketed processors, so the complete motherboard must be changed.
 Each part will have a QR code that takes you to the relevant documentation on the company’s website.
 Framework will also release specifications and reference designs for the Expansion Card system under a permissive license to let the community design and sell their own expansion cards.